Profile Monitoring via Eigenvector Perturbation: Methodology

 \subsection{Determining control limits}

-To employ a control chart for eigenvector perturbation, we need an upper control limit $U$ such that if the perturbation exceeds $U$, we claim one of the $w$ observed profiles is out-of-control.
-A candidate for a control limit could be to use one the nonasymptotic bounds on eigenvector perturbation in the literature.
-Assuming we knew $||\bm{E}||$ and $\gamma_1$ under in-control conditions or had a good estimate of these quantities, the monitoring statistic would be guaranteed never to exceed the bound under in-control conditions.
-Using rate-optimal bounds found in the literature as control limits pose a problem: they have hidden constants which need to be found in order to obtain a control limit.
-These hidden constants can be unnecessarily large destroying any chance at detection of an out-of-control profile.
+The proposed control chart needs an upper control limit $U$ wherein if the monitoring statistic exceeds $U$, we claim at least one of the $w$ observed profiles to be OOC.
+A nonasymptotic bound on EP found in the literature could be a candidate control limit.
+Assuming we knew the quantities used in these bounds (e.g., $\|\bm{E}\|$) under IC conditions, the monitoring statistic would be guaranteed never to exceed the bound under IC conditions.
+Using bounds found in the literature as control limits poses a problem: their hidden constants need to be found in order to obtain a control limit.
+These hidden constants are often too large making detecting of an OOC profile difficult.
 Another method is required to determine control limits, and we use the existence of these bounds to motivate our choice of control limit.